-SHANA TUCKER is a singer-songwriter and cellist who credits her genre-bending ChamberSoul™ journey to the influences of her jazz and classical roots interwoven with 80's & 90's pop music, movie soundtracks, and world music.
+SHANA TUCKER is a singer-songwriter and cellist who credits her genre-bending ChamberSoul™ journey to her jazz and classical roots, interwoven with 80's & 90's pop music influences, movie soundtracks, and world music.

 Touted by JazzTimes Magazine as “a jazz talent...whose imprint and vitality has already been quite visible in North Carolina,” Shana’s style and sound as been described as a mash-up of Dianne Reeves, Joni Mitchell, and Tracy Chapman, with an efficient complexity that is reminiscent of Bill Withers.
-ChamberSoul™ best describes what the listener should expect when experiencing Shana's music.
-"I’m intrinsically drawn to "real" instruments, with resonance, tone and depth that can sound without amplification.
-Whenever and however possible, I always try to set a tone of acoustic intimacy with my colleagues on stage, and also with the audience, so that the music, performers and audience feel close and tangible, no matter the size the venue."
+Her self-defined genre of “ChamberSoul” best describes what the listener should expect when experiencing Shana's music.
+"I’m intrinsically drawn to ‘real’ instruments with resonance, tone and depth that can sound without amplification.
+Whenever possible, I always try to set a tone of acoustic intimacy with my colleagues on stage -- and also with the audience -- so that sounds and souls feel close and tangible, no matter the size the venue."

-Deciding that 2009 was the year to return to her music, Shana set to work establishing a network of musicians and a name for herself in the Triangle area (Raleigh-Durham-Chapel Hill) of North Carolina.
+Deciding that 2009 was the year to return to her music, Shana set to work establishing a network of musicians and a name for herself in the Triangle area of North Carolina.
 With the help of her dedicated fan base, Shana successfully launched a crowd-funded campaign to finance the independent recording and release of her debut CD, SHiNE in 2011.
-Due to its broad appeal and genre-defying nature, SHiNE was picked up in 2015 by Boston-based jazz label and distribution team, The Jazz Urbane Recordings / SUGO Music Group to be remastered and reissued as one of their premiere projects.
+Due to its broad appeal and genre-defying nature, SHiNE was picked up in 2015 by Boston-based jazz label and distribution team, The Jazz Urbane Recordings/SUGO Music Group to be remastered and reissued as one of their premiere projects.

 "Most importantly, the songs tell a story; that’s what a work of art should do...making the audience realize that life is universal...
 Compelling, distinctive, a sure sign of greater things to come."